Where To Look For Online Domestic Violence Resources

 While it is fortunate that there are so many agencies and organizations providing resources for victims of domestic violence, it is very unfortunate that there is a reason to have so many organizations.
 This article has only introduced organizations and agencies that offer support to the direct victims of domestic violence, though there are also resources available for people who are touched by domestic violence in other ways, such as the children of homes that have seen domestic violence.

-While it is right for the victims of domestic violence to receive our love and support, it is important to remember that the perpetrators of domestic violence are also in need of help.
-Indeed, there are organizations like the Ananias Foundation that are dedicated to providing resources to the perpetrators of domestic violence so that they can stop hurting those around them and lead peaceful and constructive lives.
+Although the victims of domestic violence need to receive love and support, it is important to remember that the perpetrators of domestic violence are also in need of help.
+There are organizations like the Ananias Foundation that are dedicated to providing resources to the perpetrators of domestic violence so that they can stop hurting those around them and lead peaceful and constructive lives.
 Many of the resources listed above also offer resources to the perpetrators of domestic violence.

 Finding A Therapist Or Counselor